Bayonnaise/crimewave/README.md

-# Learning to use APIs
+# Crimewave: an API experiment
 **A one-day experiment**

 ####Objectives